-\textbf{MLP Matrix Factorization (MF) Router:} An extension of the Linear MF approach where the interaction between prompt and model embeddings is processed through a multi-layer perceptron, allowing for more complex, non-linear interactions between query features and model attributes.

-\textbf{Graph Router:} Inspired by GraphRouter \cite{feng2024graphrouter}, we represent the routing problem as a bipartite graph where queries and models form nodes, with query-to-model edges representing utility scores.
-This approach leverages graph neural networks to capture complex relationships between similar queries and model performance patterns.
+\paragraph{Graph-Based and Attention Methods} For the most sophisticated approaches, we evaluate methods that explicitly model relationships between queries and models.
+The \textbf{Graph Router} \cite{feng2024graphrouter} represents routing as a bipartite graph where queries and models form nodes with utility-representing edges, using graph neural networks to capture complex patterns between similar queries and model performance.

-\textbf{Attentive Router:} We propose to use permutation-invariant attention modules to capture correlations between support examples, which represent sets of prompt-utility pairs.
-A cross-attention mechanism between the target prompt and the support examples then aggregates these representations to predict utilities or make selection decisions.

-\textbf{Double Attentive Router:} An enhanced version of the Attentive Router that additionally models dependencies across candidate models using a second attention mechanism.
-This allows the router to capture not only similarities between queries but also relationships between different models' performance characteristics on related inputs.
+We also implement two attention-based architectures leveraging support sets.
+The \textbf{Attentive Router} uses permutation-invariant attention modules to process support examples (prompt-utility pairs) with cross-attention between target prompts and support examples for contextual routing decisions.
+The \textbf{Double Attentive Router} extends this with dual attention mechanisms across both queries and candidate models, capturing similarities between queries and relationships between different models' performance characteristics on related inputs.

-For all approaches, we use consistent query representations based on embeddings from a pre-trained language model (for text-only routing) or a vision-language model (for multi-modal routing).
-This ensures fair comparison across different architectures while isolating the impact of the routing algorithm itself.
-Implementation details, hyperparameter settings, and training protocols for each approach are provided in Appendix~\ref{sec:appendix_models}.
+\paragraph{Implementation} All approaches use consistent query representations: BERT embeddings for text-only routing and VLM2Vec for multi-modal scenarios, isolating algorithmic impact while ensuring fair comparison.
+Detailed specifications, hyperparameter settings, and training protocols are in Appendix~\ref{sec:appendix_models}.